erobwen/causality/README.md

 ![Alt text](/performance.png?raw=true "Causality Logotype")

+# Trivia

 Causality is based on 10+ years of original research into reactive programming.
-Don't believe me?
-Well, I was the original author of the 10+ years old "Reactive Programming" article of Wikipedia https://en.wikipedia.org/wiki/Reactive_programming and have been exploring this domain for a long time.
+I was the original author of the 10+ years old "Reactive Programming" article of Wikipedia https://en.wikipedia.org/wiki/Reactive_programming and have been exploring this domain for a long time.

+The logotype of causality is based on the ¤ symbol.